ProtonMail/WebClients/packages/bundler/Readme.md

 - `hosts` : to create new deploy targets (branch) on a repository

 ### flags
+- `--remote`: Build the current app from master via a git clone
 - `--branch`: **Mandatory** ex: deploy-settings
 - `--api`: Typeof branch to deploy (dev/beta/build/etc.)
 - `--flow`: Type of flow (_Usefull only for WebClient_)